cypress-io/cypress/cypress/v1.0/documentation/1-Commands/46-type.md

 ***

-#### Events that fire
+**Events that fire**

-Cypress implements all events which Chrome fires as part of typing in a real keyboard.
-Read the section: **Simulated Events vs Native Events** below for more information.
+Cypress implements all events that Chrome fires as part of typing in a real keyboard.
+Read the section: [Simulated Events vs Native Events](#simulated-events-vs-native-events) below for more information.

 The following events will be fired based on what key was pressed identical to the event spec.